Skip to content

 Context0.5–0.7”Added JWT auth with refresh token rotation”

-Correction storage (critical pattern): When you correct Claude’s output, the custom instructions should store the correction as a high-importance style signal so the same mistake is not repeated.
+Correction storage (critical pattern): When you correct Claude’s output, the Personal Preferences template tells Claude to store the correction as a high-importance style signal so the same mistake is not repeated.

 VariableRequiredPurposeExample